 During the first year of the company, there were around 5-10 orders per week.
 It was not enough to manage a business.
 Instead of giving up, Mark Castiglia asked his parents for space in the house to keep a new batch of products.
 The following two years brought him $300,000 and $1 million.

-He eventually had to move the inventory in a real warehouse, which meant bringing in plenty of new employees.
+He eventually had to move the inventory to a real warehouse, which meant bringing in plenty of new employees.
 But Mark didn’t have time to enjoy this fantastic business achievement.
 He soon discovered that these employees were stealing products and that there was a cocaine business under his roof.

 To top it off, the growth of the company reached a 3-year flat revenue.
 From 2010 to 2012, the startup stagnated.
 Castiglia decided that the solution to exit this phase was to outsource the financial planning for the warehouse to the experts.
 And that’s how EarthLED slipped away from a potentially dangerous period of time.